 This contribution reports the simulation results of EE2-Test-1.7 [1].
 In EE2-Test-1.7, a new intra prediction method named Adaptive Reference Region DIMD [2] is studied.
 In this method, three DIMD modes (DIMD_T, DIMD_L, and DIMD_TL) are made to select different neighborhoods (reference region).
 In the DIMD_T, top-left, top, and top-right neighborhoods are used as reference region.
 In DIMD_L, top-left, left, and left-bottom neighborhoods are used as reference region.
 Moreover, the number of lines in the reference area in DIMD_T and DIMD_L modes are set to 4.
 The DIMD_TL is just the original DIMD.

-The comments about Adaptive Reference Region DIMD obtained in the last meeting is that the tradeoff of gain and EncT should be discussed.
-After many tests, we found that the tradeoff of gain and EncT changes proportionally.
-We can speed up the encoder of ECM, but this change also reduce the gain obtained.
-Therefore, we retain the scheme to maximize gain (the same as the proposal in last meeting), and report its experimental results on ECM7 in this contribution.

 Experiment Result

 The results of Test-1.7 in AI and RA experiment are show in table1 and table 2, respectively.